Supereeeee/MSDAN/README.md

 ```

 ## How To Test
-· Refer to ./options/test for the configuration file of the model to be tested, and prepare the testing data and pre-trained model.
+· Refer to ./options/test for the configuration file of the model to be tested and prepare the testing data.

-· Place the pre-trained models in ./experiments/pretrained_models/
+· The pre-trained models have been palced in ./experiments/pretrained_models/

 · Then run the follwing codes (taking EFENx4.pth as an example):